craftcms/docs/docs/commerce/3.x/dev/controller-actions.md

 `estimatedBillingAddressSameAsShipping` | Set to `true` to use shipping address for estimated billing address.
 `billingAddressSameAsShipping` | Set to `true` to use shipping address for billing address.
 (Will ignore billing address ID and fields.)
 `estimatedBillingAddress[]` | Array of estimated billing address lines.
 (See [Addresses](../addresses.md#address-lines)).
-`clearNotices` or `clearNotices[]` | Field without a value to clear all cart notices, or an array of attributes whose notices should be cleared.
+`clearNotices` | When passed, clears all cart notices.
+`redirect` | The hashed URL the browser should redirect to.
+(Automatically set to [loadCartRedirectUrl](../config-settings.md#loadcartredirecturl) if a GET request that doesn’t expect JSON.)
 `successMessage` | The hashed flash notice that should be displayed if the cart is updated successfully.
 (Only used for `text/html` requests.)
 `failMessage` | The hashed flash notice that should be displayed if the cart failed to update.
 (Only used for `text/html` requests.)